SyncfusionExamples/OCR-csharp-examples/Perform_OCR_Docker/README.md

 Step 8: A default action method named Index will be present in the HomeController.cs.
 Right-click on the Index method and select Go to View, where you will be directed to its associated view page Index.cshtml.

-Step 9: Add a new button in the index.cshtml as follows.
+Step 9: Add a new button in the [Index.cshtml](Perform_OCR_Docker/Views/Home/Index.cshtml) as follows.

 ```csharp